tinygo-org/tinygo-site/content/docker/using.md

 weight: 2
 ---

+You can use our Docker image to be able to run the TinyGo compiler on your computer without having to install all the dependencies.
+Read on to learn how.

+## Installing

+    docker pull tinygo/tinygo

+## Using

 A docker container exists for easy access to the TinyGo CLI.
 For example, to compile `wasm.wasm` for the WebAssembly example, from the root of the repository:

     docker run --rm -v $(pwd):/src tinygo/tinygo tinygo build -o /src/wasm.wasm -target wasm examples/wasm